jh86-86/python-server-car/readme.txt

 tables on relational databases and automatically converts function calls to SQL statements.

 gunicorn = Python WSGI HTTP Server for UNIX

+It is also connected to a fake email for the purpose of sending an email.
+It is my first time using such a service.

+It is now successfully deployed on Heroku at: https://jjpythonserver.herokuapp.com/submit